mnori/emb0x/README.md

 docker-compose up --build
 ```

-you probably need to run dotnet migrations when it's the first time, see the bin folder for hints
+you probably need to run dotnet migrations when it's the first time, see the bin folder for hints (run `./migrate.sh` in there)

 or just give me the author (@mnori) a shout, if you have any queries